-My parents were arctic adventurers who spent years away from civilization.
-Their documentaries and my mother’s books were the results of (rather than the reason for) their nomadic lives.
-My early travels with them kindled in me a deep resonance with wilderness, and my young adult years were also spent wandering Alaska’s remote Brooks Range.
-In the spring of 1992, I was drawn back to these mountains to fulfill a cherished dream of sharing the wilderness with my husband, our six-year-old son, and a young woman friend.
-The four of us were flown into the Brooks Range and left alone to build a cabin and live for the next fifteen months.
-When spring again opened the river, we set forth to explore deeper into the mountains before embarking on the month-long canoe journey back to civilization.
-Throughout our sojourn in this beautiful and vast solitude we candidly filmed our lives, and from the ninety hours of footage we eventually produced our documentary, Arctic Son.
+My parents were Arctic adventurers who spent years away from civilization, recording their nomadic lives in early documentaries and books.
+My early travels with them kindled in me a deep love of nature, and I also spent my young adult years wandering Alaska’s remote Brooks Range.
+In the spring of 1992 I was drawn back to these mountains to fulfill the cherished dream of sharing wilderness life with my husband, our six-year-old son, and a young woman friend.
+In 1992 the four of us were flown into the Brooks Range and left alone to build a cabin and live for more than a year.
+When spring again freed the river of ice, we set forth to explore deeper into the mountains and then embarked on the month-long canoe journey back to civilization.
+Throughout our sojourn in this beautiful and vast solitude we candidly filmed our lives.
+From ninety hours of footage, Tom and I eventually produced our documentary, Arctic Son.

-For more than three decades Tom and I have created art together.
-Now in our mid-sixties, we continue to spend a third of each year in the wilderness.
-When our beloved son died unexpectedly in 2012, we retreated to the solace of our mountains where we decided to revise our documentary as a tribute to his life.
-The new edition with special features is now available on the “store” page of this site, along with the classic version, and other works of ours.
-Next summer we will again be walking the Brooks Range, filming a documentary on my early years in wilderness.
-My new book on our continuing journey, Trusting the River, will hopefully be out later this year.
-We plan to eventually make available six of my mother’s books, along with all of my books, and Tom’s writings.
+For more than three decades we have created art together.
+Now in our mid-sixties, we still spend a third of each year in Arctic wilds.
+When our beloved son, Lucas, died unexpectedly in 2012, we retreated to the solace of our mountains where we chose to revise our documentary in tribute to his life.
+This edition with special features is available from this site, along with my book of the same title.

 Wishing you Joy and Inspiration,